pinecone-io/terraform-provider-pinecone/README.md

 [protect sensitive input variables](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables) when setting your API Key this way.

-#### Admin Operations (API Key Management)
+#### Admin Operations (API Key and Project Management)

-For creating and managing API keys, you need admin credentials (Client ID and Client Secret).
+For creating and managing API keys and projects, you need admin credentials (Client ID and Client Secret).

 ##### Using Environment Variables